 When I got out of veterinary school, taking care of the horse’s mouth was part of the job of being a veterinarian who worked on horses.
 We had some introduction to the topic in school, we learned how to take down sharp edges and points and level the chewing surfaces (“floating”),* and we learned how to recognize serious problems that were related to the teeth, such as tooth root infections or sinus problems. **

 For a while, all was happy.
 The horses got along fine, I did some regular work on horse’s teeth, and fixed the occasional serious problem.
-Everyone seemed happy (including the horses).
+Everyone seemed content and no one really pointed fingers at each other (including the horses).

 Not that the horse had anything to do with this, of course.
 The horses were doing fine.
 But it seems like change happened overnight.
-Whereas previously, the horse’s mouth was an area that needed to be visited once in a while, all of a sudden the horse’s mouth was a constant area of concern.
+Whereas previously, the horse’s mouth was an area that needed to be visited once in a while to make sure everything was OK – sort of like a favorite uncle’s house – all of a sudden the horse’s mouth was a constant area of concern.
+The horse’s mouth became more like the grocery store; you had to go in there all the time and check things out to make sure you weren’t missing out on any specials.
 And, worse, all of a sudden – horror of horrors – apparently I (as a mere veterinarian) wasn’t interested in, and didn’t know how to take care of, the horse’s mouth!

 RELATED ASIDE: At this point in the 21st century, it seems like there’s a decent-sized contingent of the horse-owning population that believes that the best veterinary advice doesn’t come veterinarians.
 Rather, that contingent seems to believe that the best advice comes from people that proclaim themselves to be (and sometimes even “certify” themselves to be) experts!